FaridAliyev/Eduhome-ASP.NET-Core-Project/README.md

 # Writing-Back-End-for-Front-End
-Writing Back for Front Project ASP.Net Core
+Writing BackEnd for FrontEnd Project in ASP.Net Core